jmuganga54/markdown_basics/README.md

 This repository is simply me refreshing my basics of `Markdown`.
 Feel free to use it anytime you need a quick cheat sheet.

+> `Markdown` is a lightweight markup language used for formating text.
+It was designed to be easy to write and easy to read.

 ## keywords & Notes

 ### Paragraph
-By default when you type text with nothing else aroud it is going to render out a paragraph.
+By default when you type text with nothing else around it is going to render out a paragraph.

 If you want to create a new paragraph, you need to separate your old paragraph from your new paragraph by one empty line